The world of work is changing fast. Our evidence generation approaches need to keep pace.

 How we get there

-As the evidence generation lead for the Future Skills Centre (FSC), Blueprint is developing evidence generation approaches that can help prepare our skills development systems for the future of work.
+As a consortium partner of the Future Skills Centre (FSC), Blueprint is developing evidence generation approaches that can help prepare our skills development systems for the future of work.

 We are continuously working to design, test, iterate and strengthen our evidence generation approaches – mirroring the continuous learning and improvement that we are trying to foster in the skills development ecosystem.
 Our aim is to develop tools and methods that will help us generate rigorous, timely and actionable evidence that is relevant to policy and practice.